|Height:||12 – 15 inches|

 While intelligent, this purebred dog is a bit stubborn and tends not to freely cooperate when it comes to training.
 It is highly recommended that inexperienced owners and those who don’t have much time for training work with a professional trainer, at least in the beginning.
 This vibrant medium-sized pooch is a great companion for those who like to adventure in the great outdoors and for active families with busy households.

-Petit Basset Griffon Vendéen Puppies — Before You Buy
+Petit Basset Griffon Vendéen Puppy — Before You Get One…

 These puppies are tiny and adorable when they are born, but they only stay this way for a few weeks.
 By the time that they are just a couple of months old, these pooches are lively, curious, and rambunctious and like to test their boundaries.
 These tendencies can all be easily managed with training, patience, and extensive interaction.